Whose baseline compiler is it anyway?: Related Work

 \B{Dynamic Compilation.} Over the years, many virtual machines and bytecode formats have been developed, from Smalltalk~\cite{Smalltalk80}, to Java~\cite{JvmSpec}, to the Common Language Runtime (CLR).
 The first dynamic compilers were simple, fast, and performed little optimization.
 They were often instruction-by-instruction translators, with extremely simple, or even no, register allocation.
 They were essentially baseline compilers, but some had IR, e.g. to harness type feedback~\cite{SelfTypeFeedback}.
 Later, runtime profiling led to more complex compilers that build and optimize IRs.

-\B{Copy \& Patch Code Generation} Recent work~\cite{CopyAndPatch} on fast compilation using code templates demonstrated dramatic improvements over V8's Liftoff compiler.
-The key idea is to use an offline compiler (e.g., LLVM) to generate machine code snippets under variuous register assignments and with ``holes'' for constants.
+\B{Copy \& Patch Code Generation} Recent work~\cite{CopyAndPatch} on fast compilation using code templates.
+The key idea is to use an offline compiler (e.g., LLVM) to generate machine code snippets under various register assignments and with ``holes'' for constants.
 When compiling Wasm, an assembler isn't needed; instead, a cache supplies the appropriate snippet for the register assignment at each step of abstract interpretation, patched with appropriate constants.
-Our paper evaluated the artifacts of that work, but only a subset of the benchmarks, which did confirm fastest compile speed when measured carefully.
-However, this paper found that \engine{sm-base}, as a much faster baseline compiler, is nearly on par in compile speed.
-One issue with a template-based approach is that the number of templates is combinatoric in the possible abstract values. \OurJit is unique in that it also tracks value tags, which could potentially double the number of templates needed.
+Our paper evaluated the artifacts of that work, but on a subset of the benchmarks, which did confirm fastest compile speed, but execution time was not better than other baseline compilers.
+Correspondence with the authors helped us understand SQ-region in Figure~\ref{fig:sq-space-all}, which is explained by the template generation occuring during VM startup.
+One issue with a template-based approach is that the number of templates is combinatoric in the possible abstract values. \OurJit tracks value tags in its abstract state, which could potentially double or quadruple the number of templates needed.

 \B{Synthesizing and Verifying JITs.} Simple compilers are easier to build, specify, verify, and even synthesize.
 Recent work~\cite{SynthJIT} has advanced the generation of \emph{correct} JIT compilers from a specification, which demonstrated a instruction-by-instruction compiler for eBPF running in-kernel with correctness guarantees.
 Another approach is to verify the output of the compiler for sandboxing properties, and has been employed for Wasm in~\cite{WasmSandboxing}.